Skin Hydration vs Skin Moisturisation – Which One Do You Need?

 When it comes to addressing specific skin concerns such as dry skin, it pays to know which ingredients you should focus on more – hydrators or moisturisers.

-Whilst both hydrators and moisturisers fight skin dehydration, increase skin elasticity and skin firmness, their mechanism of action is quite different.
+Whilst both hydrators and moisturisers fight skin dehydration and increase skin elasticity and skin firmness, their mechanism of action is quite different.
 To make things even more confusing, these two terms are often used interchangeably.

 Often, a good moisturiser will have both hydrating and moisturising ingredients to keep the skin hydrated and moisturised over an extended period.